adtjlanubis/git_practice3/testing.md

 this line is going to be pushed up to the origin for review being pushed to the repo

 this is going to be fetched from the remote

+this line was written in the online github repository